|

 The starting point for this production is a reel of 16mm film and a reel of 1/4/" tape containing

 the soundtrack.
 This film, from the 1970s, was shot on the beach near Saltwick Nab.
-Two teams of actors
+This film,

-Use a 100' roll of 16mm Kodak 7266 B/W Tri-X Reversal film to add two extra elements to the film.
-The first
+The next stage is to use 100' B/W Tri-X Reversal film to add extra elements to the film.
+Sound from

 |